PascalCorpsman/FPC_cyclone-physics/src/Demos/001_ballistic/Readme.md

 # Demo ballistic

-The most simple demo is the ballistic, in the book it is already labeled as physics engine and shown on page 63.
+The most simple demo is the ballistic, it proofes the particle engine.

 ![](preview.png)